gnea/grbl/README.md

 * For more information and help, check out our **[Wiki pages!](https://github.com/gnea/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
 Thanks!

-* Lead Developer [_2011 - Current_]: Sungeun "Sonny" Jeon, Ph.D.
+* Lead Developer: Sungeun "Sonny" Jeon, Ph.D.
 (USA) aka @chamnit

-* This work is built on the wonderful Grbl v0.6 firmware in 2011 written by Simen Svale Skogsrud (Norway).
+* Built on the wonderful Grbl v0.6 (2011) firmware written by Simen Svale Skogsrud (Norway).

 ***